 6. Implementation Roadmap with Roles, Milestones, and Test Strategy

-Key takeaway: Implementations rarely fail due to the Make sure that the chosen software can be easily integrated into existing systems.
-A user-friendly interface is another plus!
-After all, you don't want to spend hours learning new technologies – time that would be better invested in your property management. itself, but rather due to unclear governance and missing acceptance criteria.
-Define responsibilities, milestones, and test cases from week one; this reduces surprises and contractual disputes.
+Key takeaway: Implementations rarely fail because of the software itself, but due to unclear governance and missing acceptance criteria.
+Define responsibilities, milestones, and test cases from week one; this reduces surprises and contract disputes.

-Phased model: Structure the project into preparation, pilot/PoC, phased rollout, and stabilization.
-Specify a minimal scope for each phase: which assets, which buildings, which integrations (e.g., SAP sync, IFC import, IoT events), and which KPIs are measured.
+Phased Model: Structure the project into preparation, pilot/PoC, phased rollout, and stabilization.
+Specify a minimal scope for each phase: which assets, which buildings, which integrations (e.g., SAP sync, IFC import, IoT events), and which KPIs will be measured.

 - Rule of thumb for scope: Limit pilots to 1-3 locations with clear, realistic use cases such as offline mobile work, work order sync to